-- Assessment comprises two essays. - Assignment A: Poetry and prose texts one 30-mark essay question based on any two poetry or prose texts from Part 2 of the Pearson Edexcel International GCSE English Anthology, including a 6mark commentary on why these texts were selected. - Assignment B: Imaginative writing one 30-mark imaginative writing task. - These assignments will be prepared and begun in class, with drafts being monitored to ensure they are the student's own work.
-The word limit for each assignment is 800 words and the advisory word count for the commentary is 200-300 words.
+- Assessment comprises two essays. - Assignment A: Poetry and prose texts one 30-mark essay question based on any three poetry or prose texts from Part 2 of the Pearson Edexcel International GCSE English Anthology.
+The suggested word limit is 1200 words. - Assignment B: Imaginative writing one 30-mark imaginative writing task.
+Suggested word limit: 700 words. - These assignments will be prepared and begun in class, with drafts being monitored to ensure they are the student's own work.
+Pupils will receive brief non-specific feedback on their first draft and will be given the opportunity to respond to this feedback.